lukedupin/recycled-rockets-cargo-pods/README.md

 I wanted to have a bit more realism around "Where are these pods coming from?"
 I also didn't like the idea of creating a iron/ice SpacePlatform that could drop infinite resources from space.
 This small change of making CargoPods a reusable, easy to create but finite item to manage filled a mental gap for me.

 If anyone wants to help out with art, find bugs, make the user experience better, please do.
 This mod is for the community.

+# What could be better

+Art work for the rocket silos.

+I don't like the implementation of the rocket booster return.
+If you care to have details, ask me, but if someone wants to make a better rocket booster return stage experience, I'd love the pull request.